Best ultrabook and portable lightweight laptop in 2025

 Here at Ultrabookreview.com, we’ve reviewed hundreds of ultrabooks and portable lightweight laptops over the last 15 years, of all kinds and from all brands.

-In this guide, I’ll tell you which are our favorite ultrabooks right now and explain why, in order to help you choose the best ultrabook for your needs and budget out of the multitude of available models.
+In this guide, I’ll tell you which are our favorite portable notebooks right now, to help you choose the best ultrabook for your needs and budget out of the multitude of available models.

 With the multiple types of light compact laptops out there, I’ve split this guide into a few different sections, based on their overall size, capabilities, and pricing; the Table of Contents will point you toward the section of interest.
 I kept things as simple as possible, with only the best options mentioned in each category, but I’ve added links to our reviews and more detailed guides that go in-depth over each subtopic, if you’re interested in more variants or details.